theofficialcopypaste/Multiboot-Tips/README.md

 ### Official OpenCore

-#### Method: Enable If \_OSI ("Darwin")
+#### Method: Enable `If _OSI ("Darwin")`

 To enable `If _OSI ("Darwin")`, modded SSDTs need to be added with this argument to the entire patch.
-This is to prevent both operating systems from injecting modified `.aml` scripts.
-This is because macOS requirements are sometimes different from those of other operating systems.
+This is to prevent both operating systems conflicted with modified `.aml` scripts.
+This is because macOS approach is different from those of other operating systems.
 Below is an example:

 <div align=center>